Unsupervised multi-modal Styled Content Generation: Experiments

-We implemented the \OurName architectures discussed in the previous sections in PyTorch.
-It should be noted that the original StyleGAN of Karras \etal~\cite{karras2019style} is a special case of our \UName architecture, with $K = 1$.
+We implemented the \OurName architectures discussed in the previous sections in PyTorch, by extending a publicly available implementation of StyleGAN \cite{StyleGANPyTorch}.
+It should be noted that the original StyleGAN of Karras \etal~\shortcite{karras2019style} is a special case of our \UName architecture, with $K = 1$.

+The weights of the mapping network for $w_R$ are shared with the mapping network for $w$, except the penultimate fully connected layer, which is followed by a softmax operation.
+We found that separating the two mapping networks results in negligible visual benefit.
+We also found that feeding two separate $z$ vectors, one to each mapping network, results in decreased visual quality.

+Due to the weight sharing, the added parameters in \UName amount to the $512\times K$ parameters of the penultimate fully connected layer, which maps a vector of dimension 512 down to $K$.
+The added root constants (on top of the already existing single root) account for $4\times4\times512\times(K-1)$ additional parameters.
+The increase in training time as a function of $K$ is negligible.

 For the StyleGAN and \OurName models, all of the results reported below were obtained by training for 200,000 iterations, in a progressively growing manner \cite{karras2017progressive}.
-Glow models were trained for 200,000 iterations but without progressive growing.
+Glow models were trained for 200,000 iterations.
 All of the models we compare to were trained using the hyper-parameters which were proposed by the original authors.
+Note that we trained our models with 200,000 iterations due to limited computational resources.
+Specifically, we used either GeForce GTX 1080 Ti or RTX 2080 Ti, with which it took {\raise.17ex\hbox{$\scriptstyle\mathtt{\sim}$}}2 days to train each model.
+Training for 2,000,000 iterations, as suggested by Karras \etal~\shortcite{karras2019style}, may further improve results.

-For comparing between different generative models, we make use of the widely accepted FID metric \cite{heusel2017gans}.
+For our quantitative comparisons between different generative models, we make use of the widely accepted FID metric \cite{heusel2017gans}.
 Each FID score is calculated on two sets (real and fake) of 5000 images.
 Throughout this section, we refer to the (empirical) number of modes in our multi-modal datasets as $N$ (not to be confused with $K$, which denotes the number of constants in our models).
-For all experiments on images of handwritten characters, the output of all generators and the input of all discriminators was changed to grayscale images of $64 \times 64$ pixels.
-Our remaining images/generators all use the resolution of $128 \times 128$, unless stated otherwise.
-This resolution was chosen due to limited computational resources available to us, but it is not an inherent limitation.
+For all experiments on images of handwritten characters, the output of all generators, and the input of all discriminators, was changed to grayscale images of $64 \times 64$ pixels.
+In all of our other experiments, the images/generators all use the resolution of $128 \times 128$, unless stated otherwise.
+Again, this resolution was chosen due to our limited computational resources, but it is not an inherent limitation.